oussema286/fordead_package/docs/Tutorials/Validation/02_extract_reflectance.md

 ```

-You can add these instructions to your script, but if you try to run the previous step again, it will raise an error because the preprocess observations file already exist.

 ##### Running this step from the command invite

 This step can also be ran from the command prompt.
-The command `fordead extract_reflectance -h` will print the help information of this step.
-For example, to use it with the same parameters, the following command can be used:
 ```bash
 fordead extract_reflectance --obs_path <MyWorkingDirectory>/vector/preprocessed_obs_tuto.shp --sentinel_dir <MyWorkingDirectory>/sentinel_data/validation_tutorial/sentinel_data/ --export_path <MyWorkingDirectory>/extracted_reflectance.csv --name_column id
 ```

+The command `fordead extract_reflectance -h` will print the help information of this step.
+For example, to use it with the same parameters, the following command can be used:

-This step yields a csv file at export_path, with the following attributes :
+The csv written in **export_path** includes the following attributes corresponding to the different pixels :
+- epsg:
+- area_name: Sentinel-2 tile ID when available
+- id:
+- id_pixel:
+- Date: date of acquisition
+- B2-B11: reflectance extracted from Sentinel-2 data for the corresponding pixel [sort by increasing wavelength: B2-B11, not B11-B8A]
+- Mask:

 ![extracted_reflectance](Figures/extracted_reflectance.png "extracted_reflectance")

-If you run the script again, the file will stay untouched as there is no new data to extract.
-Unless you add observations or new Sentinel-2 acquisitions.
+The file will not be overwritten if the process is re-run with the same data.
+New Sentinel-2 acquisitions or ground observations will be appended to the file if added to the input data.

+The update procedure can be tested with additional Sentinel-2 data located in **<MyWorkingDirectory>/validation_tutorial/sentinel_data_update**:
-To test this, you can add the Sentinel-2 data in the <MyWorkingDirectory>/validation_tutorial/sentinel_data_update to the sentinel_data directory and run this step again.
+copy and paste this additional data to the sentinel_data directory and run this step again.

+** need an additional example to test what happens hen adding polygons **

 [PREVIOUS PAGE](https://fordead.gitlab.io/fordead_package/docs/Tutorials/Validation/01_preprocessing_observations)